easydoc-ai/easydoc/README.md

   To get started with the EasyDoc API, you'll first need to generate an API key.
 Follow these steps:

   1. **Visit the API Key Management Page**:
-     Go to [Easydoc API Keys](https://platform.easydoc.sh/api-keys) in your browser.
+     Go to [EasyDoc API Keys](https://platform.easydoc.sh/api-keys) in your browser.
   2. **Log In**:
-     If you aren't already logged in, sign in to your Easydoc account using your credentials.
+     If you aren't already logged in, sign in to your EasyDoc account using your credentials.
   3. **Generate a New API Key**:
      Once logged in, you will be able to create a new API key.
 Click on the "Create New Key" button.
   4. **Copy Your API Key**:
      After the key is generated, a unique API key will be displayed.
 Copy the key to your clipboard.
   5. **Use the API Key**:
-     You can now use this API key to authenticate you r requests when interacting with the Easydoc API.
+     You can now use this API key to authenticate you r requests when interacting with the EasyDoc API.

   Make sure to keep your API key secure and do not expose it in public repositories or unauthorized places.